GitJernej/Breakout-clone/README.md

 * fixing bugs that will arise

 ###Upcomming changes
-* replaced level buttons with level images.
-* better powerup icons

 ######Lessons learned:
 - Don't fix what's not broken.
 - Don't reinvent the wheel, "borrow" the blueprint and make your own!

 ###Change notes

+v0.5
+* replaced level buttons with level images
+ * above the images, the selected level is written
+* better powerup icons

 v0.4
 * animation for destroyed bricks